UBI - Unsorted Block Images

 Overview

 UBI (Latin: "where?") stands for "Unsorted Block Images".
-It is a volume management system for flash devices which manages multiple logical volumes on a single physical flash device and spreads the I/O load (i.e, wear-leveling) across the whole flash chip.
+It is a volume management system for raw flash devices which manages multiple logical volumes on a single physical flash device and spreads the I/O load (i.e, wear-leveling) across whole flash chip.

-UBI volume size is specified when the volume is created a may later be changed (volumes are dynamically re-sizable).
-UBI supports dynamic volumes and static volumes.
-Static volumes are read-only and their contents are protected by CRC check sums, while dynamic volumes are read-write and the upper layer (e.g., a file-system) is responsible for data integrity.
+There are 2 types of UBI volumes: dynamic volumes and static volumes.
+Static volumes are read-only and their contents are protected by CRC-32 checksums, while dynamic volumes are read-write and the upper layers (e.g., a file-system) are responsible for ensuring data integrity.

 Mailing list